Efficient Model-Free Exploration in Low-Rank MDPs: : Algorithm and Main Results

-\paragraph{Analysis and proof techniques} A significant challenge overcome by the proof of \cref{thm:voxmain} (given in \cref{sec:analysis_without_reachability}) is to show that \newalg---despite being non-optimistic---succeeds in the absence of reachability-type assumptions.
-To achieve this, we use a novel adaptation of the \emph{extended MDP} technique introduced in the recent work \citep{mhammedi2023representation} in the context of Block MDPs.
-This technique allows us to analyze \newalg in a modified version of the true MDP which emulates certain properties of reachability; see \cref{sec:reach0} for details.
-Within the extended MDP, the crux of the proof is to show that the representation learning guarantee in \eqref{eq:replearn_vox} is strong enough to ensure that the downstream optimal design computation in \fw{} succeeds.
-It is straightforward to show that optimal design computation would succeeds if we have access to an estimated representation that $\phi\ind{h,k}$ that approximates $\phistarh$ point-wise (i.e., uniformly for all $(x,a)$ pairs), but the key challenge is that the guarantee in \eqref{eq:replearn_vox} only holds \emph{on average} under the roll-in distribution $\pbar\ind{h,k-1}$.
-Prior works that make use of the same representation learning objective ($\briee$ \citep{zhang2022efficient} and $\moffle$ \citep{modi2021model}) make use of additional structural assumptions (non-negativity of the factorization for $\moffle$, and Block MDP structure for $\briee$) to facilitate change-of-measure arguments that address this issue.
-We avoid such assumptions by inductively appealing to the optimal design objective in \eqref{eq:optdesignphi}, which provides a stronger coverage guarantee compared to elliptic objectives from prior work; see \cref{rem:benefits}.
-While the high-level schema for the proof is quite simple, there are several subtle technical challenges that arise in analyzing \newalg in the extended MDP, including: \begin{itemize} \item Showing that $\psdp$ succeeds when invoked within $\fw$, despite the lack of uniform coverage. \item Proving that $\replearn$ gives a sufficiently strong approximation guarantee even when the weights used by the algorithm are kept uniformly bounded throughout training; see \cref{rem:replearn}. \item Addressing distribution shift that occurs when the \newalg updates policies using the representations produced by $\replearn$. \end{itemize} See \cref{sec:analysis_without_reachability} for details.
+The proof of \cref{thm:spanrlmain}, which is given in \cref{sec:analysis}, is appealing in its simplicity and modularity.
+The crux of the proof is to show that the representation learning guarantee in \eqref{eq:replearn} is strong enough to ensure that the downstream spanner computation in \spanner{} succeeds.
+It is straightforward to show that spanner computation would succeed if we had access to an estimated representation that $\phihat\ind{h}$ that approximates $\phistarh$ point-wise (i.e., uniformly for all $(x,a)$ pairs), but the key challenge is that the guarantee in \eqref{eq:replearn} only holds \emph{on average} under the roll-in distribution $\unif(\Psi\ind{h})$.
+Prior works that make use of the same representation learning objective ($\briee$ \citep{zhang2022efficient} and $\moffle$ \citep{modi2021model}) do not make use of spanners; instead, they appeal to exploration strategies based on elliptic bonuses, addressing the issue of approximation errors through additional assumptions (non-negativity of the factorization for $\moffle$, and Block MDP structure for $\briee$). \arxiv{For example, $\briee$ uses $\phihat$ as a plug-in for $\phistar$ within an optimistic algorithm tailored to linear MDPs, and uses Block MDP structure to facilitate a change-of-measure argument that lifts the average-case approximation guarantee for $\phihat$ to a uniform guarantee.
+However, this type of argument does not readily extend to general low-rank MDPs.
+As such, } perhaps the most important observation in our proof is that barycentric spanners are robust to the average-case approximation error guarantee in \eqref{eq:replearn} as-is, without additional structural assumptions.
+Intuitively, this benefit seems to arise from the fact that the spanner property only concerns the \emph{first moment} of the feature map $\phistar$, while algorithms based on elliptic bonuses require approximation guarantees for the \emph{second moment}; understanding this issue more deeply is an interesting question for future work.